ONSdigital/reusable-rdf-resources/rdf-definitions/measures/README.md

 This is currently a non-versioned hiearchy as such the resources are subject to change.
 The intent is that every node will remain addressable as these measures are created/discovered; however they may be reorganised in a way where a node's location with the hiearchy may change.

 The draft hierarchy can be found [on Miro](https://miro.com/app/board/uXjVPco-cCs=/?share_link_id=366659006253).
 Resources in grey have not been created, and resources in brackets are not meant to be used directly.
+The promise of keeping resources regardless of reoganisation does not apply to resources in brackets.

-e.g. the resource #herds right now is a child of #animalPopulation, #herds may be moved up a level to a child of #population at a later date but #herds will remain addressable regardless.
+e.g. the resource #herds right now is a child of #animal-population, #herds may be moved up a level to a child of #population at a later date but #herds will remain addressable regardless.